JunaSalazar/number-of-firsts-of-the-month/README.md

 > Z: 1

 ## Language
-This project is done in Python.
+This project is done in Python, to practice.